 "Fine," I bit out.

 I wasn't sure if the good was because of me, or because of the two dark shapes that now flitted towards us in the night.
-Capes outstretched, one looked like an enormous bat, the other an agile and nimble bird.
-The two of them dived low, and then with the whirr of an automated grapple, soared up onto the rooftop.
+With their outstretched capes, one looked like an enormous bat, the other an agile and nimble bird.
+The two of them dived low and then, with the whirr of an automated grapple, soared up onto the rooftop.

-It wasn't my first encounter with the Batman, not by a long shot, but now that I was facing him he seemed twice as foreboding.
+It wasn't my first encounter with the Batman, not by a long shot, but he seemed twice as foreboding now that I was facing him.
 I felt a grin slice my lips in two.
 Did he recognize me at all?
-I'm not even sure I would, but he was smart.
-I wouldn't assume anything.
+I wasn't sure I would recognize myself, but he was smart, he would figure it out eventually.

 "Trick or treat, Batman?" asked the Scarecrow.

 "Trick," he growled, before sending a batarang sailing through the air.
 It skimmed past the Scarecrow's shoulder.

 "As you wish," the masked man snarled, drawing a straw from his boot.
 He snapped it and threw the remains at the Batman as the Dark Knight launched himself at his adversary.
 His cape rippled in the air.

 While this occurred in the corner of my eye, the Batman's sidekick had begun circling me, sizing me up.
 I turned to face him, fingers drumming on my cane.
 I too had some straws of fear gas tucked in my boot, but I doubted an attack with them would be a surprise now.